dereuromark/cakephp-ide-helper/docs/Annotations.md

 To adjust the template extensions being processed set `IdeHelper.templateExtensions` via Configure.
 By default, all files of type `'ctp', 'php'` will be checked.

+Note: All template annotating is around PHP templates.
+Twig templates are not working with this.
+Usually Twig templates have their own tooling - but will have some serious drawbacks on what this plugin provides:
+Auto-complete/Type-hinting as well as IDE introspection of variable types.

 ### Skipping folders
 Certain template folders, like for Bake template generation, should be skipped.
 This is done by default for `/src/Template/Bake/` in your app or your plugin.